CremaschiLab/KDA_RD-pipeline/README.md

      >Variants to a knapsack decomposition heuristic for solving R&D pipeline management problems. <br />
      >Computers & Chemical Engineering, 96, 18-32.

-Z: different approach options for determining when knapsack problems are generated.
-The default option is the approach for knapsack problems generated after each realization.
+Z: speficies the approach to be used in KDA for generating knapsack sub-problems.
+The default option is min_solve, which generates knapsack sub-problems after each realization.
+Option max_solve generates knapsack sub-problems at time periods where theyre are no active clinical trials (or projects).
+Option greedy generates knapsack sub-problems at every time period.
 * Option 1: min_solve <br />
 * Option 2: max_solve <br />
 * Option 3: greedy
-  *  The details of different approaches can be found in: <br />
+  *  Details of different approaches can be found in: <br />
      >Christian, B., & Cremaschi, S. (2017). <br />
      >Variants to a knapsack decomposition heuristic for solving R&D pipeline management problems. <br />
      >Computers & Chemical Engineering, 96, 18-32.